nasa/kombyne/README.md

-Visualization plugin based on Kombyne :tm: from Intelligent Light :tm:
+Visualization plugin based on Kombyne™ from Intelligent Light™

 To configure and build with GNU Autotools, you will have to first bootstrap the raw source after cloning the repository.
 This is typically only required after the initial clone.